dotnet/runtime/docs/project/dogfooding.md

 # Dogfooding nightly builds of .NET

 This document provides the steps necessary to consume a nightly build of .NET runtime and SDK.
-Example bellow is for 7.0 but similar steps should work for other versions as well.
+Example below is for 7.0 but similar steps should work for other versions as well.

 ## Obtaining nightly builds of NuGet packages